SofiaArranzRegidor/QwaveMPS/docs/theory.md

 where $b_\alpha^\dagger (\omega)$ and $b_\alpha(\omega)$ are the creation and annihilation bosonic operators for the right- and left-moving photons, and $\mathcal{B}$ is the relevant bandwidth of interest around the resonance frequency $\omega_0$, in the rotating-wave approximation.

 To solve these complex problems, many theories make use of approximations, such as the Markovian approximation, which results in valuable information being lost.
-In this project, we give a tool to solve waveguide QED problems using matrix product states (MPS), which allows us to solve these systems without making some of the usual approximations.
+In this project, we give a tool to solve waveguide QED problems using matrix product states (MPS), which allows us to solve these systems without making some of the usual approximations [1,2].

 For this, we need to discretize the waveguide in time into the so-called ``time bins'' and write the discretized Hamiltonian in time using the boson noise operators,